cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 Delphi's COVID-19 Surveillance Streams data includes the following data sources.
 Data from these sources is expected to be updated daily.
-You can use the [`covidcast_meta`](covidcast_meta.md) API endpoint to get summary information about the ranges of the different attributes for the different data sources currently in the data.
+You can use the [`covidcast_meta`](covidcast_meta.md) API endpoint to get summary information about the ranges of the different attributes for the different data sources.

 ## Sources and Signals